 Very good news in an AP story from The Blade today.
 The governor has asked Amtrack to study the viability of bringing back a more extensive passenger rail service network in Ohio.

 Not only would rail service help combat higher energy costs and decrease polluting emissions from delivery trucks and passenger vehicles, improved rail lines will contribute to the revitalization of our cities and increase the mobility of the elderly, the poor, and others such as student - how many Toledo kids go to school in or near Dayton, Cincinnati, or Columbus?!

 The Governor has shown himself to be a progressive leader.
 Intermodal transportation links have always been a vital geographic advantage in Ohio and the failure of past administrations to protect that interest is in part why Ohio's economy lags.

 This possible new intiative along with alternative energy production research, growth of "new economy" jobs, and strong continueing education programs that help retain important manufacturing jobs will go a long way toward bringing back our State's economic strength.

 Make Council a nine (9) member body each elected by district.
 With nine members, an odd number, City Council is less likely to have a tie.
 The Mayor, the head of the administrative branch of City government, would NOT be given the tie-breaking vote in City Council, the legislative branch of City government.
 The Mayor has this vote under the current system.
 This unnecessarily bogs down the legislative process and the Mayor should not have both a vote and a veto.

-Another result of the current system has been very different job descriptions for the two types of Members of City Council.
+The current system has resulted in very different job descriptions for the two types of Members of City Council.
 The “District” Members spend a significant amount of time performing constituent service that “At-Large” Members are generally spared.
 By making everyone “District” Members, that constituent workload gets dispersed among more people – this provides better service for the community and gives all Members of Council equal responsibilities.